Soccer stakes rise as Nike presses on Adidas' turf

 "Football is massively important.
 We made a strategic decision in 1994 that if we are going to be the world's leading sports brand, we need to lead in football," Brooks said.

-Andreas Ullmann, head of market intelligence at SPORT+MARKT, expects about 7 million replica jerseys to be sold for Euro 2012, which alone guarantees retail sales of at least 500 million euros.
+Andreas Ullmann, head of market intelligence at SPORT+MARKT, expects about 7 million replica jerseys to be sold for Euro 2012, which alone guarantees retail sales of at least 500 million euros ($623.35 million).

 Nike has worked toward being a global brand that "has its finger on the pulse of football," Ullman said.
 Still, he noted that Adidas is an established rival and is often better-connected, making it difficult for Nike to overtake the German company.